NuKeeperDotNet/NuKeeper/README.md

 ## Repository mode

-Will PR a a single repository.
+Will PR a single repository.
 Point it at the https url of a github repo, like this:

 syntax:
 ```